legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/virtual-competiton.html.md

 ## About Virtual Competition

-At it's core, Virtual Competition is a set of DECREE virtual machines.
-In fact, it's actually several instances of the same DECREE virtual machine assigned to different roles: ti, cb, ids, pov, and crs.
+At its core, Virtual Competition is a set of DECREE virtual machines.
+In fact, it's actually several instances of the same DECREE virtual machine assigned to different roles: `ti`, `cb`, `ids`, `pov`, and `crs`.
 Briefly reviewing each role is useful in understanding why the role is included as part of Virtual Competition:

-* **ti** - this is the Team Interface.
+* `ti` - this is the Team Interface.
 The role represents the interface that will be provided to a CRS by the CFE infrastructure.
-* **cb** - this is the Challenge Binary server.
+* `cb` - this is the Challenge Binary server.
 This is the host where CBs are executed.
-* **pov** - this is the POV server.
+* `pov` - this is the POV server.
 This role has the responsibility of 'throwing' POVs (and polls) at the cb server.
-* **crs** - this is a host for simulating a CRS.
+* `crs` - this is a host for simulating a CRS.
 While no, simulated CRS capabilities are distributed as part of Virtual Competition, a sample client is provided to exercise the Team Interface.
-* **ids** - this is the IDS host; the network appliance.
+* `ids` - this is the IDS host; the network appliance.
 Filters fielded by a CRS will be installed on ids.
 From a network perspective, ids is in between pov and cb.

 ## Obtaining Virtual Competition

-Virtual Competition requires obtaining three components: the CGC development virtual machine, Vagrant, and a CGC-specific Vagrant configuration file used to manipulated the various Virtual Competition roles.
+Virtual Competition requires obtaining three components: the CGC development virtual machine, Vagrant, and a CGC-specific Vagrant configuration file used to manipulate the various Virtual Competition roles.

-For more information about Vagrant, see walk-through Running the Virtual Machine (`running-the-vm.md`).
+For more information about Vagrant, see walk-through [Running the Virtual Machine (`running-the-vm.md`)][vm].

 The Virtual Competition Vagrant `Vagrantfile` can be obtained from the CGC repo:

     $ wget http://repo.cybergrandchallenge.com/boxes/Vagrantfile

-There is no need to manually download a DECREE .box file, Vagrant will do this automatically.
+There is no need to manually download a DECREE `.box` file, Vagrant will do this automatically.

 ## Starting Virtual Competition

 Most of the virtual machine functionality is automated by Vagrant.
-To create virtual machines for each role and start each machine, issue 'vagrant up' while in the same directory as the Vagrantfile:
+To create virtual machines for each role and start each machine, issue `vagrant up` while in the same directory as the Vagrantfile:

     $ vagrant up